Suggested Mountain Biking Itineraries

 An East Coast loop could include the off-bike detour to Port Arthur picking up some trails at Lime Bay or Kellevie.
 You could spend a day (or two) on Maria Island doing some relaxing exploration where there are no cars but plenty of wombats and other wild animals (as well as beautiful beaches, good gravel tracks and some pretty cool colonial history).

-There's plenty of local trails in and around Coles Bay, Douglas Apsley, St Mary's, Scamander and St Helens but to be honest unless you've got a local to show you, you're not likely to find them.
+There's some local trails in and around Coles Bay, Douglas Apsley, St Mary's, Scamander and St Helens but to be honest unless you've got a local to show you, you're not likely to find them and if you've only got 7 days - spend them at the highlights.
 There is a really nice old-school strava ride (The SBX-25) at Scamander which you can ride, or maybe drop into Break O'Day Cycles in St Helens and see if they can give you any pointers.

 Basically this gives you the time to do the east coast route, perhaps at a more leisurely pace, and also head out to the West Coast and North West.